codedayafternoon/filteringmechanism/README.md

 ```

 ### Filter Channels, Filter Notifiers
-All filters must have a INotifier for its creation.
+All filters must have an implementation of INotifier for its creation.
 A INotifier is one of the three predefined notifiers the framework supports.
-They act as channels in which the filters will fire their events.
+They act as channels (observers) in which the filters will fire their events.
 Basically, a filter event is either filterStateChanged or a filterReset.
 A filterReset event is raised when the filter is getting its default value or directly is requested to be reset.
 The notifiers are the next:
 1. FilterNotifier
 2. ParameterNotifier
 3. RequestNotifier